chisophugis/lbd/source/instdiscuss.rst

 	add		Addr(4)  // Add d To Acc
 	mfacc	Addr(8)  // Move Acc To c

-Above assembly code maybe is code by programmer in MCU or BIOS programmer since maybe the code size is 4KB or less.
+Above code also can be coded by programmer who use assembly language directly in MCU or BIOS programm since maybe the code size is just 4KB or less.

 Since cpu0 is a 32 bits (code size can be 4GB), it use Store and Load instructions for memory address access only.